 You can easily make a panel door on your router or shaper.

 Style and rail construction is not new; it’s been around for a hundreds of years and is useful to negate the effects of moisture on solid wood used to make doors, furniture and wainscoting.

 In a style and rail door construction, the large panel fits in a continuous groove in the edge of the style and rail parts.
 These parts are more dimensionally stable.
 The panel is always sized slightly smaller than actual dimension of the grooved style and rail frame.
-This allows the panel to expand and contract with seasonal humidity without affecting the stable shape and size of the door frame.
+This allows the panel to expand and contract with seasonal humidity without affecting the stable shape and size of the do

 How To Make A Cabinet Door: